aws-samples/amazon-rekognition-custom-labels-demo/README.md

 To deploy the sample application you will require an AWS account.
 If you don’t already have an AWS account, create one at <https://aws.amazon.com> by following the on-screen instructions.
 Your access to the AWS account must have IAM permissions to launch AWS CloudFormation templates that create IAM roles.

-To use the sample application you will require a [modern browser](https://caniuse.com/#feat=stream) and a webcam.
+To use the sample application you will require a [modern browser](https://caniuse.com/#search=FileReader%20API).

 #### Deployment